 10.2 The Board prioritised maintaining a grant to Youth Offending Teams (YOT) for prevention and reducing reoffending.
 Reducing first time entrants to the justice system remains a Board objective.
 The Board mapped prevention services to inform ongoing activities for the effective delivery of targeted youth crime prevention.
-It received Home Office funding for such intervention programmes until funding became mainstreamed as part of police and crime commissioner (PCC) budgets.
-The Board works with PCCs to help target investment on youth crime prevention and with the Home Office, so each YOT is supported to prevent first time entrants and reduce youth crime and anti-social behaviour.
+It received Home Office funding for such intervention programmes until funding became mainstreamed as part of police and crime prevention and with the Home Office, so each YOT is supported to prevent first time entrants and reduce youth crime and anti-social behaviour.